rathodlaxman/DataScienceLearnersHub-SQL/README.md

 Are you passionate about Data Science, Python, Machine Learning, SQL, Statistics, and probability?
 Look no further!
 This group is your go-to space for a treasure trove of knowledge.

-**📌 What to Expect:**
+**📌 What to Expect:** <br>
-🔍 Curated articles on cutting-edge Data Science topics 📰 Relevant tweets, updates, and trends in the field
+🔍 Curated articles on cutting-edge Data Science topics <br>
+📰 Relevant tweets, updates, and trends in the field <br>
-🎥 Informative videos to enhance your learning journey 📚 Recommended books to deepen your understanding
+🎥 Informative videos to enhance your learning journey <br>
+📚 Recommended books to deepen your understanding <br>
-📝 Notes and resources to ace your studies
+📝 Notes and resources to ace your studies <br>

 **💡 Group Focus Areas:**